aisha-rm/global-superstore/README.md

 # global-superstore
-developing the backend of a simple online store
+developed the backend of a simple online store